-The 1936 Elgin Centennial Half Dollar was issued for the purpose of raising funds to construct a Pioneer Memorial Statue in Elgin, Illinois.
+The 1936 Elgin Centennial Half Dollar (Buy on eBay) was issued for the purpose of raising funds to construct a Pioneer Memorial Statue in Elgin, Illinois.
 The amount raised through the commemorative coin sales would ultimately fall short of the funds necessary to complete the project.
 The statue would eventually be completed and dedicated more than six decades later in 2001.

 The obverse of the Elgin Half Dollar features the profile of a pioneer facing left.
 This is a detail view from one of the pioneers who appears on the reverse.
 Inscriptions include “Pioneer” widely spaced above, “In God We Trust” in a line divided by the portrait, and the dates “1673” and “1936” below.
 The first date refers to the year when Louis Joliet and Jacques Margquette entered Illinois.
 The second date is the year of issue.
 The actual centennial dates of Elgin, Illinois (1835-1935) do not appear on the coin.